brianc/node-postgres/README.md

 PGSSLMODE=require
 ```

-Usually I will export these into my local environment via a `.env` file with environment settings or expor them in `~/.bash_profile` or something similar.
+Usually I will export these into my local environment via a `.env` file with environment settings or export them in `~/.bash_profile` or something similar.
 This way I get configurability which works with both the postgres suite of tools (`psql`, `pg_dump`, `pg_restore`) and node, I can vary the environment variables locally and in production, and it supports the concept of a [12-factor app](http://12factor.net/) out of the box.

 ## tests